-Study of the structural and functional relationships and homeostatic mechanisms of various human in systems their normal physiological states.
+Study of the structural and functional relationships and homeostatic mechanisms of various human systems in their normal physiological states.
 Topics include the endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems.
 Students will perform selected laboratory exercises in correlation with the lecture material.
-Prerequisite(s): BIOL 251 and GPA 2.0 relationships and classification.
-Laboratory focuses on analysis of locomotion related to skeletal morphology.
-Prerequisite(s): BIOL 121 and BIOL 122
+Prerequisite(s): BIOL 251 and GPA 2.0.